Canoe at the Summer Paralympics

-Paracanoe debuted at the 2016 Summer Paralympics in Rio de Janeiro.
-A meeting of the International Paralympic Committee in Guangzhou, China in 2010 decided to add paracanoe to the roster of the Summer Paralympic Games.
+Canoe debuted at the 2016 Summer Paralympics in Rio de Janeiro.
+A meeting of the International Paralympic Committee in Guangzhou, China in 2010 decided to add canoe to the roster of the Summer Paralympic Games.

-Paracanoe is a variant of canoeing for athletes with a variety of physical disabilities.
+Para canoe is a variant of canoeing for athletes with a variety of physical disabilities.
 The sport is governed by the International Canoe Federation (ICF).

 Events

 Competition at the Summer Paralympic Games consists of sprint races over a 200m straight line course.
 Since 2024, ten different events are held, five for each sex, with each sex eligible for two solo kayak and three Va'a outrigger events.

 Equipment

-The first paracanoe programme at the Paralympics in 2016 featured competitors using single kayaks (K1).
-For the 2020 paracanoe competitions, a second type of boat, the va'a, was added.
+The first canoe programme at the Paralympics in 2016 featured competitors using single kayaks (K1).
+For the 2020 canoe competitions, a second type of boat, the va'a, was added.
 This is an outrigger canoe propelled by a single bladed paddle.
 The canoeists, as in the Olympic Games, share their venue with the rowing regatta.